Illustrative instrumentation example

 Capturing physical activity as a usable signal.

-The role of this prototype is simple: detect product movement at the point of interaction and convert that change into structured, AI-ready signal data that helps quantify variance in real terms and translate usage into cost impact across operations.
+The role of this prototype is simple: detect product movement at the point of interaction and convert that change into structured, AI-ready signal data.

 Measure